-a.
-Community Gardeners are encouraged to attend gardening classes and presentations offered throughout the year.
+- a.
+Community Gardeners are encouraged to attend gardening classes and presentations offered throughout the year. - b.
+Community Gardeners are encouraged to share their knowledge with the Garden Club of Sun City through presentations and with other community gardeners.

 11. Volunteer Guidelines